ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_config.md

 ### Create Config file

-To create the configuration file the python script genreate_config.py is used.
+To create the configuration file the python script generate_config.py is used.
 This script must be called from a command line, and the settings are then entered from the command line as well.
-Then a file called config_file.json is created atomatically and stored in a directory with the name data.
+Then a file called config_file.json is created automatically and stored in a directory with the name data.

 The created configuration file is of the type [json](https://www.w3schools.com/js/js_json_intro.asp).
 This format is commonly used in IoT applications for data exchange.
 In a json file the data is stored as text in a ordered way.
 This makes it easy to create, edit and read these files.